-Share-based long-term incentive compensation awarded to Executive Officers has been and is provided through the issuance of stock options.
-Stock options are an important element of the Company's long-term incentive programs.
+Share-based long-term incentive compensation awarded to Executive Officers is provided through the issuance of stock options.
 The primary purpose of stock options is to provide Executive Officers and other employees with a personal and financial interest in the Company's success through stock ownership, thereby aligning the interests of such persons with those of our shareholders.
 The Compensation and Stock Option Committee believes that the value of stock options will reflect the Company's financial performance over the long-term.
-Because the Company's stock option program provides for a vesting period before options may be exercised and an exercise price based on either the fair market value as of the date of grant or the amount of Common Stock held, employees benefit from stock options and stock ownership when the market value of the Company's common shares increases over time.
+Because the Company's stock option programs require vesting periods before options may be exercised and an exercise price based on either the fair market value as of the date of grant or the amount of Common Stock held, the value of stock options and stock ownership increases when the market value of the Company's common shares increases over time.

-Share-based awards made under the Company's 1991 Omnibus Incentive Plan (the "Omnibus Incentive Plan") typically consist of options to purchase Common Stock which vest over five years and have a term of ten years.
-Certain key executives of the Company also receive grants from time to time under the Company's Special Stock Option Plan (the "Special Stock Option Plan").
+Share-based awards made under the Company's 1991 Omnibus Incentive Plan (the "Omnibus Plan") typically consist of options to purchase Common Stock which vest over five years and have a term of ten years.
+Certain key executives of the Company also receive grants from time to time under the Company's Special Stock Option Plan (the "Special Option Plan").
 The vesting schedule and exercise price of these options are tied to the executive's ownership levels of Common Stock.
-Generally, the terms of the Special Stock Option Plan allows for the reduction in exercise price upon each vesting date of the option.
+Generally, the terms of the Special Option Plan allows for the reduction in exercise price upon each vesting date of the option.
 The vesting schedule and exercise price reduction of such options may be accelerated at the discretion of the Compensation and Stock Option Committee.
 While the Compensation and Stock Option Committee considers the Company's overall financial performance during the respective vesting periods, there is no predefined written plan with respect to financial measures that obligate the Company to such acceleration and the Compensation and Stock Option Committee has not elected to accelerate the vesting or price reduction of any options held by Executive Officers during the past three fiscal years.
-The Company issues share-based awards with long-term vesting schedules to increase the level of the executive's stock ownership by continued employment with the Company.
+The Company issues share-based awards with long-term vesting schedules designed to increase the level of the executive's stock ownership; continued long-term employment; adherence to the Company's principles and philosophy and the long-term creation of value for shareholders while inducing corporate compatibility within the management team.

 In addition, share-based compensation is awarded under the Company's Key Employee Equity Partnership Program (the "KEEP Program").
-The KEEP Program is designed to positively align interests between the Company's executives and its shareholders beyond traditional option programs while, at the same time, intending to stimulate and reward management in "partnering-up" with the Company in its quest to create shareholder value.
+The KEEP Program is designed to positively align interests between the Company's executives and its shareholders beyond traditional option programs while, at the same time, intending to stimulate and reward management in "partnering-up" with the Company to create shareholder value.
 The KEEP Program provides for the granting of stock options to key employees, officers and directors of the Company who invest their personal funds in Common Stock.
-Participants who purchase shares of Common Stock in the open market receive grants of stock options equal to 50% of the number of shares purchased up to maximum of 6,000 shares in any two-year period.
+Participants who purchase shares of Common Stock in the open market receive grants of stock options equal to 50% of the number of shares purchased up to a maximum of 6,000 shares in any two-year period.
 Options under the KEEP Program are automatically forfeited in case of the sale of shares originally acquired by the participant.
 The options are granted at an initial exercise price of 60% of the purchase price paid for the shares acquired and reduce to the par value of Common Stock at the end of the six-year vesting period.